Welcome to today's edition of the Rush 24-7 podcast.

 The nickname is a shiny sheet.

-And during the summer, they uh they all flee, and there's about, I think, 19,000 or so that remain.
+And there's about, I think, 19,000 or so that remain.

-Uh I, uh, myself being one of them.
+I, myself being one of them.

-Well, you would never see this anywhere else in the country.
+And there's a front page story where you would never see this anywhere else in the country.

 A front page story on how the wealthy are going to deal, what they are doing, how they are planning ahead for the Obama administration.

-What women and minorities, hardest hit.
+Women and minorities hardest hit.

-The poor, hardest hit because of the economic slowdown.
+The poor hardest hit because of the economic slowdown.

-Uh and and financial planners about what they're planning.
+But here's how they went out and they talked to people and financial planners about what they're planning.

 Everybody's talking about charitable donations might have to be cut back.

-Uh that people are not gonna wait to see what Obama does because they think that they know, but it just struck me as funny.
+People are not going to wait to see what Obama does because they think that they know.

-How are the the wealthy are in trouble?
+How are the wealthy are in trouble?

-How are the wealthy gonna do?
+How are the wealthy going to deal?

 And they talk to Democrats and Republicans as well.